grooviegermanikus/debugging-locks/README.md

 ### Usage
 * see _debugging_locks_run.rs_ for reference
-* !!!
-You need to include debug symbols to see the stacktraces !!!
+* you need to include debug symbols to see the stacktraces

+#### enable debug symbols for release
+    [profile.release]
+    debug = true
+(this will increase the binary size by 20x; performance/optimization of machine code is NOT affected)

 #### enable logger
+there are two levels of information available:
+1. basic information about the lock (e.g. who got blocked and how log)
+2. stacktraces of the callers, the lock creator and the lock holder

 ```rust
  env_logger::Builder::from_env(Env::default().default_filter_or("debug")).init();